-Honda to reveal new Pilot in Chicago
+Honda to show new Pilot SUV at Chicago Auto Show

 American Honda Motor Co.
 Inc. Wednesday said Honda will debut the new 2016 Pilot SUV at the 2015 Chicago Auto Show next month.